Shopping in SoHo

 If you’re not sure where to start, take the subway to Prince Street or, if on foot, head to the crossing of Prince Street and Broadway.
 Pretty much most of the major brands are found along Broadway.
 If you are looking for more boutique stores, then head to Prince, Broome and Spring Streets.
 Also, for art lovers, West Broadway has the most galleries.

 There is a Bloomingdale’s on Broadway.
 It’s a bit smaller than the Midtown location.
-It also has free wifi and free toilets (look for signs that say lounge/restroom) so it’s a good pitstop during your shopping spree too.
-You’ll also find Old Navy where you can find cheap clothing, also for children.
-You’ll also find stores like Banana Republic, American Eagle Outfitters, H&M, Uniqlo and Topshop on Broadway.
-Also Forever 21 and Victoria’s Secret are here.
-But it’s not only clothing.
+It also has free wifi and free toilets (look for signs that say lounge/restroom) so it’s a good pitstop during your shopping spree.
+There’s also a big Nike store, with five floors full of sneakers and sportswear.
+Broadway is also home to stores such as Banana Republic, American Eagle Outfitters, H&M and UNIQLO.
+In Addition, Forever 21, and Prada are located here, but it’s not only clothing.
 Head to Best Buy for electronics or to Crate and Barrel for interior goods.

 Prince, Broome and Spring Street

 Take off from Broadway and wander the cobblestone streets away from the biggest crowds.
 You’ll find luxury brands like Louis Vuitton and Stella McCartney.
-On Prince Street there is a big Apple store.
+On Prince Street, there is a big Apple store.
+And in one of its side streets you find Canada Goose, a great place to buy a new winter coat.
 West Broadway is also worth a stroll.
-It has a few nice art galleries and you can find French Connection and Reiss there.
-Greene Street is also nice and usually a bit quieter.
+It has a few nice art galleries and UK brand Reiss is there plus a big Gucci store that almost looks like a museum.
+Greene Street is also a nice option and usually a bit more peaceful.
+Here you find the American outdoor brand Patagonia and a branch of the Italian Stone Island.